-The Committee considers the reappointment of PwC, including the rotation of the Audit Engagement Partner, and assesses their independence on an annual basis.
-The external auditor is required to rotate the Audit Engagement Partner responsible for the Company's audit every five years.
-The current Audit Engagement Partner has been in place since appointment for the period ended 31 March 2016 and is considered to be independent.
-The Audit Committee has engaged with the external auditor to ensure an effective rotation of the Audit Engagement Partner following the fifth year of appointment.
+The Committee considers the reappointment of PwC, including the rotation of the Audit Engagement Leader, and assesses their independence on an annual basis.
+The external auditor is required to rotate the Audit Engagement Leader responsible for the Company's audit every five years.
+The Audit Committee has engaged with the external auditor to ensure an effective rotation of the Audit Engagement Leader following the fifth year of appointment and as such a new Audit Engagement Leader has been appointed for the current year's audit.
 In its assessment of the independence of the auditor, the Committee receives details of any relationships between the Company and PwC that may have a bearing on their independence and receives confirmation that they are independent of the Company.
-The Committee approved the fees for audit services for the year ended 31 March 2020 after a review of the level and nature of work to be performed and after being satisfied that the fees were appropriate for the scope of the work required.
+The Committee approved the fees for audit services for the year ended 31 March 2021 after a review of the level and nature of work to be performed and after being satisfied that the fees were appropriate for the scope of the work required.